azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

       ![The base URL is highlighted in green, and the App ID is highlighted in yellow.](media/luis-url.png 'LUIS Url') https://eastus.api.cognitive.microsoft.com/luis/v2.0/apps/e49117d8-0275-4319-8fed-698ff6dc8192?subscription-key=08a82755f5f040ae9b4376ccab5fa6bc&verbose=true&timezoneOffset=-300&q=

-      You can also find your App ID by going to the Settings tab.
+      You can also find your App ID by going to the Settings tab

-34. You can add more utterances as desired by repeating the above steps to add new utterances, indicate the entity, train the model, and then update the publish application using the button in the Publish App screen.
+34. You can add more utterances as desired by repeating the above steps to add new utterances, indicate the entity, train the model, and then update the publish application using the button in the Publish App screen

 35. When you are ready to integrate LUIS into your app, go to the Publish App screen, and locate the awhotels-luis key under Resources and Keys.
 Copy the first Key String for awhotels-luis.
 Paste this to your notepad.